 Sadly, the insurer isn’t likely to settle your claim fairly without a fight.
 This is partly because paying out on your truck accident claim is going to cost them money.

-Your truck accident lawyer can handle the insurance adjuster for you.
-We’ll negotiate the terms of your injury settlement.
+Your personal injury lawyer can handle the insurance adjuster for you.
+We’ll negotiate the terms of your truck accident settlement.
 You won’t have to worry about getting taken advantage of or settling for less than you deserve

 You can only win your Minnesota truck accident claim by proving that someone else is at fault.
 Some parties are found liable for truck accidents more often than others.
 These include: